 Are there different types of reverse mortgages?

+Yes.
 Most reverse mortgages today are insured by the Federal Housing Administration (FHA), as part of its Home Equity Conversion Mortgage (HECM) program.
 If you apply for a HECM loan, you can choose from the following options:

 - Payment of loan proceeds.
-Borrowers can receive their money as a line of credit, monthly cash advance, a combination of these, or a lump-sum.
+You can receive loan money as a line of credit, monthly installment, a combination of these, or a lump sum.

 - Interest rate.
-You can choose between a fixed interest rate and an adjustable interest rate or a fixed rate.
-However, as of April 1, 2013, fixed rates are only available on the HECM Saver with a lump-sum payment option.
+You can choose between a fixed interest rate and an adjustable interest rate.
+Fixed interest rates are only available with the lump-sum payment option.

-Single-purpose reverse mortgages are also offered by some government and non-profit organizations.
+Single-purpose reverse mortgages are also offered by some state and local governments and non-profit organizations.
 These are used only for the purpose specified by the lender (for example home repairs or property taxes).
 They may only be available in some areas for homeowners with low to moderate income.
 These non-HECM reverse mortgages are not federally insured.

-Some lenders also offer proprietary reverse mortgages, which are not federally insured and are typically designed for borrowers with higher home values.
+Some lenders also offer proprietary reverse mortgages, which are not federally insured.
+These are typically designed for borrowers with higher home values.